Dragongate: History

-October 12, 2007 Baseball Magazine Sha, the publisher of Puroresu Shukan released Dragon Gate trading cards.
+On October 12, 2007 Baseball Magazine Sha, the publisher of Weekly Pro-Wrestling released Dragon Gate trading cards.

 In 2008, Dragon Gate promoted their first set of shows in the United States.
 The first show took place in Los Angeles on September 5 and featured El Generico, Necro Butcher, and Kendo.
 Their second show was in Hawaii on September 8.

 Japan's Dragon Gate promotion announced its expansion into the United States with Dragon Gate USA on April 14, 2009, at the Korakuen Hall event in Tokyo.

 Also in 2009 it was announced that they created another branch promotion Dragon Gate UK.
 Their first show was held on November 1, 2009, in Oxford, England.

 On March 21, 2018, Dragon Gate announced the creation of Dragon Gate Network, an on-demand service similar to WWE Network and New Japan Pro-Wrestling World.
 The service officially launched on April 1, 2018.
-On May 7, 2018, Okamura left his job as President.
-Toru Kido became the new President and Nobuhiko Oshima (professional wrestler Cima) became the President of Dragon Gate Inc., the international department with the HQ in Shangai, China.
+On May 7, 2018, Okamura left his job as president.
+Toru Kido became the new president and Cima became the President of Dragon Gate Inc., the international department with the headquarter in Shanghai, China.
 In 2019, the promotion celebrated its 20th anniversary.
-As part of the celebration Ultimo Dragon returned to the promotion in July as a senior advisor.
-Afterwards, the promotion changed its logo and Dragon Entertainment would be known as Dragon Gate Inc. Within the time of all the changes of the promotion, they started to use the combined Dragongate moniker as its official romaji name.
+As part of the celebration Último Dragón returned to the promotion in July as a senior advisor.
+Afterwards, the promotion changed its logo and its parent company Dragon Entertainment would be known as Dragongate Inc. Within the time of all the changes of the promotion, they started to use the combined Dragongate moniker as its official romaji name.

 On February 1, 2020, Dragongate announced a working relationship with American promotion Major League Wrestling (MLW), which would include a talent-exchange between the two promotions.

+On December 15, 2023, Dragongate was announced as one of the founding members of the United Japan Pro-Wrestling alliance, a joint effort to further develop professional wrestling in Japan through promotion and organization, with Seiji Sakaguchi being named as the chairman of the project.

+Features

 Dragongate Network

 Dragongate Network is a subscription-based video streaming service owned by Japanese professional wrestling promotion Dragongate.
 Development of the on-demand service was announced on March 21, 2018.
-Dragon Gate Network was officially launched on April 1, 2018.
-Dragongate Network operates similarly to WWE Network and New Japan Pro-Wrestling's NJPW World and most notably Ring of Honor's Honor Club, in that pay-per-view events are available to stream through the service, but unlike its aforementioned competitors, some membership tiers must pay extra for these events.
+Dragongate Network was officially launched on April 1, 2018.
+It operates similarly to WWE Network, New Japan Pro-Wrestling's NJPW World and most notably Ring of Honor's Honor Club, in that pay-per-view events are available to stream through the service, but unlike its aforementioned competitors, some membership tiers must pay extra for these events.

-The service currently includes a Dragongate PPV archive and past pay-per-view events and access to all future pay-per-view events and the Dragongate Studio which includes the Prime Zone events with no additional costs for monthly subscription price of ¥1500, as well as access to the Dragongate and Toryumon Japan video tape archive.
+The service currently includes a Dragongate PPV archive and past pay-per-view events and access to all future pay-per-view events and the Dragongate Studio which includes the Prime Zone events with no additional costs for monthly subscription price of ¥1,500, as well as access to the Dragongate and Toryumon Japan video tape archive.